Upcoming Election Dates & Registration Deadlines

 Polls will be open from 7:00 am to 7:00 pm.

 Polling Place Locator

 You will be issued a provisional ballot if your name does not appear on the roster or you do not provide the required identification.
-You can check the status of your provisional ballot here.

 You have until 5pm two days after the Election to provide proper identification for their provisional ballot to be counted.